netxms/netxms-doc/admin/user-management.rst

 Managing User Accounts
 ======================

-All |product_name| user accounts can be managed from :guilabel:`User Manager` view available at :menuselection:`Configuration --> User Manager` in |product_name| Console.
+All |product_name| user accounts can be managed from :guilabel:`User Manager` view available at :menuselection:`Configuration --> User Manager` in
-Only users with granted system right :guilabel:`Manage users` can access :guilabel:`User Manager`.
+|product_name| Management Client.
+Only users with granted system right
+:guilabel:`Manage users` can access :guilabel:`User Manager`.

 - To create new user account, select :guilabel:`Create new user` from view menu or context menu.
 - To create new group, select :guilabel:`Create new group` from view menu or context menu.